lenhanpham/mywebsite/content/CV.md

 ### Working experience

+**Research Associate** College of Science and Engineering, Flinders University, from July 2022 to the current

-**Researcher** Institute for Frontier Materials (IFM) - Deakin University, from July 2020 to the present
+**Postdoctoral Research Fellow** Institute for Frontier Materials (IFM) - Deakin University, from July 2020 to June 2022

 **Visiting Scholar** School of Science (Physics), RMIT University from February 2020 to June 2020